PrefectHQ/prefect/docs/getting-started/quickstart.md

     repo_info.serve(name="my-first-deployment")
 ```

-Notice that we can write standard Python code within our flow _or_ within our tasks, depending on the level of control and observability we want to give Prefect.
+Notice that we can write standard Python code within our flow _or_ within our tasks, depending on the level of control and observability we want.

 ### Step 4: Create a Deployment

-When we run this script, Prefect will automatically create a flow deployment that we can interact with via the UI and API; note that this process must stay running in order for your runs to be picked up.
+When we run this script, Prefect will automatically create a flow deployment that you can interact with via the UI and API.
+The script will say running so that it can listen for scheduled or triggered runs of this flow.

 <div class="terminal">
 ```bash